Supporting Ground Investigation

 There’s plenty of variety at Brimstone UXO, but there are also recurring jobs that we do every single day!
-Supporting ground investigation is one of the most common things that we do, accounting for a whole 50% of our work.
+Supporting ground investigation is one of the most common things that we do, accounting for 50% of our work.

 The Reasons For Ground Investigation